- Read our review guidelines

-And wouldn’t you want to retrace your favorite routes or find that awesome fishing spot you visited?
+And wouldn’t you want to retrace your favorite routes or find that awesome fishing spots you visited?

 At a Glance: Top Rated Kayak GPS Units

-GPS, which stands for Global Positioning System, is a satellite based system owned by the US Government, that was first developed for locating submarines and for providing a satellite navigation system for military operations.
+GPS, which stands for Global Positioning System, is a satellite based system owned by the United States Government, that was first developed for locating submarines and for providing a satellite navigation system for military operations.
 The Federal Aviation Administration developed the technology.

-A GPS can help you pinpoint your location, show you the direction that you’re heading, guide you to a specific location, as well as being able to show you how fast you’re travelling.
+A GPS can help you pinpoint your exact location, show you the direction that you’re heading, guide you to a specific location, as well as being able to show you how fast you’re travelling using your current arrows.
 A GPS device receives signals from the satellites and provides you with a precise location, using coordinates.

 GPS navigation systems are popular with people in a range of sports and activities, as they can used for different purposes, such as for driving, kayaking, hiking, fishing, golfing and many others as they can pinpoint your location with high accuracy and show angular velocity.

-If you’re out on an adventure, a GPS will let you find your way back by tracking your route, so that you’re able to see where you’ve been and can return to that same trail on another day.
+If you’re out on an adventure, GPS satellite communication will let you find your way back by tracking your route, so that you’re able to see where you’ve been and can return to that same trail on another day using a Tracback feature.

 Can’t I Just Use A Smartphone?

-While a lot of smartphones will have GPS built in, you may find that the GPS will only work if you’re connected to wifi or a cellular network.
+While a lot of smartphones will have GPS built in with data tracking functions, you may find that the GPS mode will only work if you’re connected to wifi or a cellular network.
 So if you lose phone signal in remote areas, you won’t be able to receive satellite communication as your phone will need to receive signals from cell towers.

 With GPS devices, the signal is received directly from the satellites, so there’s no requirement for any other signals or network connections; making it a continuous signal that’s free to use all over the world.

-Smartphones also generally don’t store maps or offer route tracking or a Tracback feature, unlike handheld GPS units, which means they will usually rely on wifi signals to relay the coordinates onto a map.
+Smartphones also generally don’t store maps or offer route tracking or a Tracback feature, unlike handheld GPS units, which means they will usually rely on Wi Fi signals to relay the coordinates onto a map.
 With most GPS devices having the capacity to store maps, the coordinates can then be directly shown on your stored maps with no need for any other connectivity.

-Many smartphones will have assisted GPS, which means they rely on data being sent between cellular and wifi networks to give you an accurate location.
+Many smartphones will have assisted GPS, which means they rely on data being sent between cellular and wifi networks to give you an extremely accurate location.
 While this can be handy in some circumstances – such as traveling through a city, trying to find an address – it may not work so well if you find yourself off the beaten track, away from civilization (and cellular towers) and in heavy tree cover.

 Another downside with smartphones is that because they’re ‘smart’, they have a lot going on at any one time, meaning this can have a negative effect on the life of the battery on a single charge.